Laws // Lois

 h) To appoint the Attorney General.

-Some subjects may only be handled by Parliament.
-Those include laws on
+The following subjects may only be handled by Parliament:

 a) The public debt and property;